A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Results

 Figure \ref{fig:ggmr} shows the peak $g$-band absolute magnitude and peak $g - r$ colour over the same parameter grid.
 We find a portion of parameter space for low spin period, ejecta mass, and magnetic field which produces a transient more luminous than any previously observed superluminous supernova.
 However, it is unlikely such a combination (particularly low spin period and magnetic fields) can be conceived as magnetic-field amplification mechanisms such as the magneto-rotational instability or Kelvin-Helmholtz instability likely amplify most typical progenitor fields to larger poloidal fields than seen in this parameter space~\citep[e.g.,][]{Reboul-Salze2021}, meanwhile, the stability of magnetic-field configurations in this part of the parameter space is also questionable~\citep[e.g.,][]{Braithwaite2009} and so magnetars in this parameter space may never materialise.
 We note that as we do not track gravitational-wave losses, the newly born magnetar could potentially spin-down rapidly through gravitational-wave radiation~\citep{Sarin2021_review} in this parameter space, depleting the energy reservoir to power such a luminous transient.
 To compound this all further, it is unknown whether stellar explosions with such small ejecta masses could harbour magnetars that are rapidly rotating but have quite weak poloidal fields in the first place.
 The parameter space between $M_g = -21$ and $M_g = -23$, where SLSN are, shifts to lower masses for higher spin periods, where the parameter space around $M_g = -19$, where most SNe Ic-BL are, require either a large ejecta mass ($\gtrsim 5 M_\odot$), higher spin period, or extremely high magnetic field.
-The parameter space where $g - r < 0$ mostly overlaps with the $M_g < -21$ region, showing that most SLSNe should have $-0.5 < g - r < 0$ at peak, which is broadly consistent with observations \citep{Chen2023a}.
+The parameter space where $g - r < 0$ mostly overlaps with the $M_g < -21$ region, showing that most SLSNe should have $-0.5 < g - r < 0$ at peak, which is broadly consistent with observations \citep{Chen2023a}. \citet{Suzuki2021} only present bolometric results, but find an increase in peak bolometric magnitude of $\sim$ 5 in 2D simulations and $\sim$ 4 in 1D simulations between the most and least energetic L46 models, while we find an increase of $\sim$ 4 in $g$-band magnitude over the same parameter difference.
+The magnitudes are also roughly consistent with the analytical model presented in \citet{Kashiyama2016}.
+The energy ratios from Figure \ref{fig:erat} roughly coincide with the peak $M_g$ for the parameter region where $\zeta \lesssim 1$, but as the spin-down time increases, a larger fraction of the emission is emitted post-peak.
+The $g - r$ colours show similar behaviour to $M_g$, but show less dependence on magnetic field.
+We speculate that this is because the peak timescale is shorter, and thus the ejecta has had less time to cool.